jpinelo/data_cleaning_project/README.md

 March 29, 2016

 #### Summary of stept-actions of script *run_analysis*
-0 - Load libraries, download data.
+0 - Load libraries and download data.
 1 - Merges the training and the test sets to create one data set.
 2 - Extracts only the measurements on the mean and standard deviation for each measurement.
 3 - Uses descriptive activity names to name the activities in the data set.